-People who are severely underweight due to surgery, chronic infection and trauma are typically prescribed Anavar to help them gain weight.
+People who are severely underweight due to surgery, chronic infection, and trauma are typically prescribed Anavar to help them gain weight.
 The drug is also helpful in relieving bone pain caused by osteoporosis.
-Despite the fact that it can be incredibly helpful to people who suffer from those symptoms, Anavar can also be misused and abused.
+Unfortunately, although it can be incredibly helpful to people who suffer from those symptoms, Anavar can also be misused and abused.

 Anavar is typically prescribed for short-term use only, but sometimes users may become addicted to it.
 Unfortunately, most people are not prepared for the side effects that come when you stop taking Anavar, especially those who have been taking it for longer than prescribed.

-As mentioned previously, Anavar is typically prescribed to people who are looking to gain weight after losing it for medical reasons or undergoing some sort of trauma.
-It can also be used by people who have a certain genetic disorder like Turner’s syndrome and are looking to increase their height.
+As mentioned previously, Anavar is typically prescribed to people seeking to gain weight after losing it for medical reasons or undergoing some trauma.
+It can also be used by people with a certain genetic disorder like Turner’s syndrome who want to increase their height.

 When prescribed, Anavar is to be taken 2 to 4 times a day with food.
-Anavar is prescribed for short-term use only and should not be taken any longer than prescribed, nor should be purchased without a prescription.
-In fact, purchasing Anavar without a prescription is illegal, as is selling a prescription without a medical license.
+Anavar is prescribed for short-term use only and should not be taken any longer than prescribed, nor should it be purchased without a prescription.
+Purchasing Anavar without a prescription is illegal, as is selling a prescription without a medical license.

 Anavar is classified as an anabolic steroid.
-An anabolic steroid is oftentimes illegally used by bodybuilders to help them gain more muscle and appear bigger.
-They are oftentimes used in combination with other steroids in a method known as “stacking.”
-This is because doing so gives users quicker results, but is incredibly dangerous.
+An anabolic steroid is often illegally used by bodybuilders to help them gain muscle and appear bigger.
+In addition, they are often used in combination with other steroids in a method known as “stacking.”
+This is because doing so gives users quicker results but is incredibly dangerous

 Anabolic steroids like Anavar are similar to testosterone and may sometimes even be prescribed to men who aren’t producing enough of it on their own.
-Because Anavar produces testosterone it can also lead to intense bouts of aggression.
-Other times it can even lead users to use other types of drugs in order to help them combat the side effects they feel from taking the Anavar in high doses.
+However, because Anavar produces testosterone, it can also lead to intense bouts of aggression.
+Other times it can even lead users to use other drugs to help them combat the side effects they feel from taking the Anavar in high doses.

-Taking Anavar for something other than what is prescribed to do is incredibly dangerous but unfortunately, not uncommon.
-When people abuse Anavar, they tend to take much more than a regularly prescribed dose.
-In fact, some people take it anywhere from 10 to 100 times more than the dose that would normally be prescribed.
+Taking Anavar for something other than what is prescribed to do is incredibly dangerous but, unfortunately, not uncommon.
+People abusing Anavar tend to take much more than a regularly prescribed dose.
+Some people take it anywhere from 10 to 100 times more than the prescribed dose.

-People who abuse Anavar become addicted to the way it makes their body look but may be completely oblivious to the negative side effects it’s causing them.
+People who abuse Anavar become addicted to the way it makes their bodies look but may be completely oblivious to the negative side effects it’s causing them.

-Like with many other types of drugs, there are some serious consequences that come with abusing Anavar.
-Some of these symptoms include but are not limited to:
+Like many other drugs, some serious consequences come with abusing Anavar.

 - Liver disease